DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

-* The ethdev library file will be renamed from libethdev.* to librte_ethdev.* in release 16.11 in order to have a more consistent namespace.

 * In 16.11 ABI changes are planned: the ``rte_eth_dev`` structure will be extended with new function pointer ``tx_pkt_prep`` allowing verification and processing of packet burst to meet HW specific requirements before